Give Your Baby Fun Finger Foods

 Bread and cereal

-• Soft cereal that are low in salt and sugar and that melt easily
+• Soft cereal that is low in salt and sugar and that melt easily

 • Baby crackers